Academic Curriculum

 Why Berkhamsted?

-Book your open event
+Book your Open Event

 As dreamy country schools go, the pre-prep is right up there, while the prep – a five minute drive away – is much bigger and so urban it could almost be London.